valsorym/nvim-ide/README.md

 fc-cache -fv
 ```

-**⚠️ IMPORTANT**: Set one of the Nerd Font Mono fonts as your terminal's default font for proper icon display.
+**⚠️ IMPORTANT**: Set one of the `UbuntuMono Nerd Font Mono` fonts as your terminal's default font for proper icon display.

 ### 3. Install Neovim